 Full details of the requirements are contained in the CStat applicants notes for guidance.
 Applications are submitted and processed via a secure online portal.

 Chartered Statisticians are required to abide by the Society's code of conduct.
 They are also expected to adhere to the Society's continuing professional development policy.
-A maintained professional certificate is optionally available to give formal recognition of engagement in continuing professional development activities.
 At the end of 2011 the Professional Affairs Committee, which manages the professional awards, decided to introduce revalidation for the award.

 Chartered Statisticians pay an additional subscription in addition to the basic annual rate.
 Full details can be found in the subscriptions section of our website.
 There is no charge for the application process.